 - Loaded with vitamins and minerals

-For this smoothie bowl I used MatchaKari’s first harvest matcha which is both smooth and mellow to the palate.
-Integrating matcha into recipes has been a fun exploration and one I will be continue with, wait for the killer matcha ice cream recipe I just developed later this summer.
+For this smoothie bowl, I used MatchaKari’s first harvest matcha which is both smooth and mellow to the palate.
+Integrating matcha into recipes has been a fun exploration and one I will be continuing with, wait for the killer matcha ice cream recipe I just developed later this summer.
 This tropical matcha smoothie bowl is dairy-free with a mellow matcha taste that is truly memorable.
-This healthy breakfast go-to has become highly popular in my house recently and one we will be enjoying all summer long.
+This healthy breakfast go-to has become highly popular in my house recently and is one we will be enjoying all summer long.